Syllabus and Faculty Contacts

 By the end of the year, we hope that you have acquired a reasonable working knowledge of:

-1. how cells associate to perform the functions for which they are specialized, and
+1. How cells associate to perform the functions for which they are specialized, and

-2. how organized groups of cells (tissues) are arranged to form the organ systems of the body.
+2. How organized groups of cells (tissues) are arranged to form the organ systems of the body.

 While the emphasis in histology is on the structure of cells, tissues and organs, structure has very little meaning without understanding the function, much of which is also presented in the other components of the curriculum.
 There is an emphasis to teach comparable subjects at about the same time, and we ask that you try and correlate structure and function.
 Most diseases cause structural abnormalities that result in the problems with which you, as a physician, must contend.
 One reason for studying histology (the normal structure) is so that you can better understand a pathological (abnormal) change and the consequences of that change.

 You will be spending most of your time studying two dimensional sections of three dimensional structures, and will encounter a number of atypical perspectives caused by the plane of section (Imagine that you are sectioning an orange in sagittal, parasagittal, equatorial and diagonal planes.
 The appearance of the orange sections is quite different depending upon the plane of section--the same variation in appearance occurs in tissue and organs because of the angle of sectioning).
-Try to find a typical perspective for your introduction to a new tissue or organ (use your atlas as a guide).
+Try to find a typical image for your introduction to a new tissue or organ (use your atlas as a guide).
 Then try to imagine what it would look like in three dimensions.

-24 meetings of 2 contact hours (MO and TH from 4 to 6 pm), most lectures will be followed by a 10 to 25 minute lecture-style laboratory segment (adding up to 2 hours per session).
+29 meetings of 2 contact hours (MO and TH from 4 to 6 pm), most lectures will be followed by a 10 to 25 minute lecture-style laboratory segment (adding up to 2 hours per session).
 The lab introduction will prepare students for the virtual microscopy on the Michigan Histology website.
 The lab introductions provide demonstrations of the material covered by the lecture and allows for a deeper understanding of the basic concepts.
 The course provides contact hours per week and is offered for 4 credits.
 After the lecture/lab sessions all students are expected to use the course website, which contains instructions and laboratory tasks, as well as supplementary learning resources, to deepen their understanding of the material and to develop their skills of identifying histological structures.

 or Histology - An Essential Textbook, 1st ed, Thieme, 2020 by D.J.
 Lowrie